FREE SHIPPING OVER $49

 • Easy-to-use powder: No fighting with pills or hiding tablets in treats.
 Just sprinkle it over food, and most cats won’t even notice!

 Our formula is designed to support the urinary tract lining, encourage normal kidney function and promote healthy urine flow.
-It’s not a treatment for an active blockage (that’s always a vet job) but it’s a daily tool you can use to help reduce the risk of issues coming back.
+It’s not a treatment for an active blockage (that’s always a vet job), but it’s a daily tool you can use to help reduce the risk of issues coming back.
+Supplements like ours can also be part of a long-term urinary health strategy for cats.

 Bottom Line

 Urinary blockages may sound scary (and they are!), but with the right awareness and daily support, you can give your cat the best chance at a healthy, blockage-free life.
+Early diagnosis and regular veterinary check-ups are crucial for detecting urinary health issues before they become severe.
+If you notice any symptoms of a blockage, seek emergency treatment and emergency veterinary care immediately.
+Prompt action can be lifesaving.
+Thanks to advances in veterinary medicine, most blocked cats can return to normal lives with proper treatment and monitoring.
 Remember: hydration, diet, stress management and supplements can all work paw-in-paw.

 A healthy bladder = a happy cat = a happy you!